 The secret to stop being a sucker and buying useless things. 😄

-Manipulation is the term that best describes influencing our unconscious mind to sell.
+Manipulation is the term that best describes influencing my unconscious mind to sell me something.

 How to influence?

-Some genius marketers have perfectly understood how we work.
+Some genius marketers have perfectly understood how humans work.

-We are often willing to spend if a good deal is presented to us.
+I am often willing to spend if a good deal is presented to me.

-We buy things we don’t really need.
+I buy things I don’t really need.
 Why?

 If brands spend millions on marketing, it’s because they double or triple their investment.
 They know how to pull the unbconscious strings that encourage the purchase of their products.

-We are easily influenced.
-Just look at how our emotions influence our thoughts.
+I am easily influenced.
+I can just look at how my emotions influence my thoughts.

-Whoever can take control of our emotions can manipulate us.
+Whoever can take control of my emotions can manipulate me.